 Exeter School Lunch: Meals and Procedures

-Which includes milk is $2.75 per day, or $13.75 weekly.
+Which includes milk is $2.85 per day.
 Reduced price lunch is 40¢ per day or $2.00 weekly.
 An a la carte milk 50¢ and juice 50¢ are also available for purchase at lunch time (these prices are subject to change).
 The menu is printed monthly and will be e-mailed home.
 If you would like a printed copy sent home with your child monthly please inform your child’s teacher.
 School menus may also be viewed online.

 Milk and juice are available for purchase by Kindergarten (AM/PM) and Grade One students during their morning snack.
 Snack in Grade Two will be at the discretion of the teachers and snack food may be brought from home.
 If you have questions about snack time, please call the school.
 Please note that full day KG and grade one students who are eligible for free and reduced price breakfast and lunch must pay 50¢ for snack milk or juice if they wish to purchase it at snack time.